yjk16/aws/aws_instance.md

  ----

- Under `Launch instance`, `launch instance from template` if you want to launch an instance template.
+ Under `Launch instance`, `launch instance from template` if you want to launch an instance from a template.

  ----

  To launch a previously created AMI, go to `Launch instance` and under `Application and OS images` click `My AMIs` and search for the one you are looking for.

 ----

- If you have two provisions, instead of using user data, can use AMIs.
+ If you have two provisions, instead of using user data, you can use AMIs.

  ----